Szucs-A/Kill_la_Kill/README.md

   ```
   Debug -> Start Debugging
   ```
+### Running Kill la Kill
+If you simply just wanted to run Kill la Kill to play it then download the [source](https://github.com/Szucs-A/Kill_la_Kill/archive/master.zip) and run the *.exe shortcut* in the KLK folder.

 ## Built With
 - [Visual Studio 2017](https://visualstudio.microsoft.com/downloads/) is the IDE Kill la Kill was built in